rafaelriveralopez/DE-ADT/README.md

 R. Rivera-Lopez and J. Canul-Reich: *Construction of near-optimal axis-parallel decision trees using a  differential-evolution-based approach*.
 To appear in IEEE Access (2017)

+For suggestions and comments, please send an email to: rrivera@itver.edu.mx

 - - -

 The DE-ADT-SPV.zip contains the DEADT_SPV.jar file and the libraries used to run the method.